TomShacham/http4js/README.md

   - docs
   - pull out into a module
 - possibly have a Headers class for dicing with headers, not just an object
-- provide pivoted routing (?)
-- apply filters to some routes and not all
 - streaming

 ## Running HTTPS Server tests